xd009642/murk/ARCHITECTURE.md

 that is better than lua with neglible overhead
 * wrk-2 is better for latency measurements apparently so learn from that
 * Worth seeing what jmeter does
-* Rewrk as a rust load balancer
+* Rewrk as a rust load tester
 * Locust I guess, or goose as a rust engine

 ## Plan for mun API